-Remove the Oil Tank from the machine, and the oil fittings.
+Remove the fitting to the Oil Tank in the machine.
 Use rags to prevent spilling oil inside the machine.
 Wipe up all spills immediately!

 Remove the two bolts securing the tank to the rear wall and lift it out of the machine.
 Prepare an area on a bench where the tank can be drained into a container.